Demographic effects of aggregation in the presence of a component Allee effect: Discussion

 \section{Discussion}

-We theoretically investigated the demographic consequences of a component Allee effect across various levels of spatial organization (Fig.~\ref{fig:0}).
-Our framework incorporates a component Allee effect arising from reproductive facilitation, which makes the reproduction rates of a focal individual increase with the population density within its neighborhood, and growth limitation caused by intraspecific competition.
-Extending our analysis to other types of individual-level interactions leading to component Allee effects, such as social behaviors, mate limitation, or environmental conditioning \citep{courchamp2008allee, oro2020} is straightforward.
+We introduced a theoretical framework to investigate the demographic consequences of a component Allee effect across various levels of spatial organization as illustrated in Fig.\,\ref{fig:0}.
+This framework incorporates a component Allee effect arising from reproductive facilitation, which increases the reproduction rates of a focal individual with the population density within its neighborhood and growth limitation caused by intraspecific competition.
+Extending the analysis to other types of individual-level interactions leading to component Allee effects, such as social behaviors, mate limitation, environmental conditioning, or density-dependent movement should be straightforward \citep{courchamp2008allee,Fronhofer2015,oro2020}.
 We focused on quantifying the impact of the spatial distribution of organisms on specific features of the demographic Allee effect, such as the Allee threshold, the long-term total population size, and the lowest value of the density-independent growth rate for which the population survives.
 We measured these quantities in both uniformly and non-uniformly distributed populations.

-Our approach, similarly to \citet{Surendran2020}, differs from non-spatial and spatially implicit metapopulation models by explicitly considering the range of interaction for both reproductive facilitation and crowding effects.
-This level of detail is partially captured by metapopulation models, which assume that individuals only interact with others within the same population.
-Metapopulation frameworks, however, assume a fixed population structure in groups, whereas groups emerges naturally from individual-level processes in our model.
-This explicit description of the processes the lead to grouping allows us to identify the individual-level processes that control for each of the population-level features of the demographic Allee effect and subsequently manipulate them to understand how different spatial structures impact the demographic Allee effect.
+Similarly to Surendran \textit{et al.,} 2020 \cite{Surendran2020}, the framework we presented in this study differs from non-spatial and spatially implicit metapopulation models by explicitly considering the range of interaction for both reproductive facilitation and crowding effects.
+This level of detail is partially captured by metapopulation models, which assume that individuals only interact with others within the same group \cite{lerch2018demographic}.
+Metapopulation frameworks, however, assume a fixed population structure in groups, whereas we describe group formation dynamically as a result of individual-level processes.
+This explicit description of group formation allows us to identify the individual-level processes that control for each of the population-level features of the demographic Allee effect and subsequently manipulate them to understand how different spatial structures impact the demographic Allee effect.